 - Life-expectancy method – Requires annual withdrawal amounts from the inherited accounts based on IRS life-expectancy formulas.
 You can always withdraw more than the RMD amount but not less.

 - 5-year method – This method is available if the account owner passes before their RBD date.
 It requires you to withdraw the entire account balance by the end of the fifth year after the year of the original account holder’s death.
-Withdrawals may be made at any time and in any amount within that 5-year period.
+Withdrawals may be made at any time and in any amount within those five years.

 One thing I should also mention but do not cover in detail below is that you may also take lump-sum distributions from inherited accounts in some instances and then you would not be subject to RMDs.
 Details can be found at the links provided above.